 Seeing as the size of a speaker’s magnet (the component which translates electrical signal into an audible sound) directly corresponds with the quality of that sound, you would be well advised to steer clear of wireless headphones that feel like they’ve had a helium injection.

 The Case Is Far From Pristine….

-Not only was this product definitely a knock off; it had the authentic scratches to prove it.
+Not only were these earphones definitely a knock off of real Apple AirPods; they had the authentic scratches to prove it.
 Whether this occurred in postage or not, we were not huge fans, to say the least.

 They Don’t Sit The Same In Your Ears

-Whether they were not allowed to manufacture their product to the exact same specs as Apple due to copyright reasons, or whether they simply failed to replicate the original product to perfection, the fact remains that $30 imitation AirPods are not as comfortable as “real deal” wireless headphones.
+Whether they were not allowed to manufacture their product to the exact same specs as Apple due to copyright reasons, or whether they simply failed to replicate the original product to perfection, the fact remains that $30 fake AirPods are not as comfortable as “real deal” wireless headphones.
 Our conclusion?
 Feels about three millimetres too thick.
-And doesn’t come with multiple size options to suit different ear types.
+And they don’t come with multiple size silicone tips to suit different ear types.

 They Take An Eternity To Arrive